nytimes/backbone.stickit/README.md

 ## Bindings

 The `view.bindings` is a hash of jQuery or Zepto selector keys with binding configuration values.
-Similar to the callback definitions configured in `view.events`, an actual function or a string function name may be configured.
+Similar to the callback definitions configured in `view.events`, bindings callbacks can be defined as the name of a method on the view or a direct function body.

 ### observe